normseth/ci-demo/doc/readme.md

 ## Amazon Web Services

 I expect to use a combination of Vagrant VMs and EC2 instances for integration testing: Vagrant when working in "development mode", but ultimately I want my CI pipeline to extend into EC2.
-In addition, if I extend this article to encompass Production deployments, I expect to host that environment in AWS.

 To this end, I've described a simple network layout in EC2 using CloudFormation.
 This conveniently encapsulates and isolates my working environment.
 It's also something I can easily plug into a Jenkins job, later on, although initially I've just created it through the AWS CLI tools.

+The template file is in ci-demo/cfn_templates.

 ## Berkshelf

-I use Berkshelf to manage cookbook dependencies.
+I'm using Berkshelf to manage cookbook dependencies.
 Berkshelf should be using knife configuration, nothing modified or added.
 Generally, I create cookbooks with knife and copy a default Berksfile into place: